Pitch Procedures & Charters

-WHY DO WE NEED A PITCH CORNER?
+WHY DO WE NEED PITCH PROCEDURES AND CHARTERS?

 Promoting respectful pitches has always been a priority for ACC.
 Over the years, we have found an ally in the UBA and we have created pitch charters for long term relationships, for projects and even for government pitches (with the Federal and Flemish governments).